 Replacement of Hamilton's residential streetlights with lower maintenance, more efficient LED bulbs was completed in June 2018.
-The second stage of the project along the city's main arterial routes will be completed in early 2019, followed by replacement of the central city under-verandah lights.
+The second stage of the project along the city's main arterial routes was completed in early 2019, followed by replacement of the central city under-verandah lights by mid 2019.

 The project is part of a nationwide initiative supported by the NZ Transport Agency and will bring substantial savings to the city.
 The Transport Agency is funding around $4.7M of the $5.7M cost of the first two stages of the project.
 The Council's contribution will pay for itself in the next few years through considerable cost savings in maintenance and power consumption, estimated at around $250,000 annually.